feather812002/Ton/README.md

 ## 1. TIP3 improve and some limit

-* Improve the (approve) and (allowance) function to support multiple address for fungible and nonfugible tokens.
+* Improve the (approve) and (allowance) function to support multiple address for fungible and  non-fungible tokens.

 * Add some exchange function , let customer can work with exchange from the wallet.

-* Add deployEmptyWallet to nonfugible Root contract and exposed the deployEmptyWallet from fugible root contract(I don't know why the TIP3 source code hide the deployEmptyWallet to internal call).
+* Add deployEmptyWallet to  non-fungible  Root contract and exposed the deployEmptyWallet from fugible root contract(I don't know why the TIP3 source code hide the deployEmptyWallet to internal call).